ntustRay/home-way/README.md

   - set up the structure of the navbar
 - Install the `react-icons` package
   - use `npm install react-icons` to install the package
+- Set up the Dark Mode
+  - use `npm install next-themes` to install the package
+  - create a new file `app/theme-provider.tsx` to set up the theme provider
+  - Follow the instructions in the [Next.js Dark Mode](https://ui.shadcn.com/docs/dark-mode/next) documentation to set up the dark mode
+  - Copy the code from the documentation to set up the dark mode
 ---

 ### Next App